-Avocado may make you gain weight due to its high calorie content!
+Avocado can make you gain weight due to its high calorie content!

 Avocado can make you fat, as it’s pretty high in calories.
-100g has 160 calories!
-Practically, a California avocado (135g) has approximately 230 calories.
+It has 160 calories per 100g.
+A California avocado (135 g) has approximately 230 calories.
 Fuerte and Hass are the most common varieties.
-Moreover, a Florida avocado (300g) has 365 calories!
+A Florida avocado (300g) has 365 calories!

 Therefore, you shouldn’t consume too much avocado, if you want to lose weight.
-Above all, we should be in a caloric deficit, in order, to lose weight.
-On the other hand, eating avocado in moderation can actually help us lose weight.
-It keeps us full and adds flavor to recipes.
+We should be in a caloric deficit in order to lose weight.
+However, eating avocado in moderation can actually help us lose weight.

-The type of fat in avocado helps us lose weight
+Healthy fats in avocado help us lose weight

-As a rule of thumb, consuming foods rich in fat makes us gain weight.
-On the contrary, low-fat or moderate-fat diets can help us lose weight and above all, reduce the risk of chronic diseases.
-So, avocado can be part of a healthy, well-balanced diet for weight control.
+We have to consume moderate amounts of healthy fats for good health.
+Low/moderate-fat diets help us lose weight and can reduce the risk of chronic diseases.
+So, avocado can be a key part of a healthy, well-balanced diet for weight control.

 Actually, avocado is pretty high in fat.
 About 85% of its calories come from fat.
 But, avocado has the “good type of fat”.

-Avocado is mainly monounsaturated fatty acids, which it’s the type of fat that’s good for the heart.
-100g of avocado contains almost 10g of monounsaturated fat.
-On the contrary, avocado has only 2.1g of the “bad” saturated fat.
+Avocado is mainly monounsaturated fatty acids, which are good for the heart.
+Avocado contains almost 10g of monounsaturated fat per 100g.
+On the contrary, avocado has only 2.1 g of the “bad” saturated fat.

 Last, but not least, a diet rich in monosaturated fat seems to protect against abdominal fat accumulation, due to the regulation of certain fat genes.
 In other words, eating avocado, which is 85% monosaturated fat, helps us burn belly fat!